katur/eegi/README_database_migration.md

 clone mapping info | 1-to-1, scattered over many tables (wherever `clone` is accompanied by `node_primary_name` and/or `gene`) | All mapping isolated to `clones` app, which is connected to rest of database only by FK to `RNAiClone`.
 Mapping will be 1-to-many.

 **Decisions to make about `clones` app**
-- The well within GHR-style clones names are "A1" style for GHR-10%, but "A01" style for GHR-11% onward.
-We should probably leave these as is for the actual clone names, for consistency with the Orfeome database.
-But in the fields of LibraryWell that refer to vidal clone locations (e.g. the id, and the well column), I'll consistently use "A01" style.
+- The well within Orfeome clone names is "A1"-style for GHR-10%, but "A01"-style for GHR-11% onward.
+We should probably leave this for the actual clone names, for consistency with the Orfeome database.
+But in the fields of `LibraryWell` that refer to the location of these cloens (i.e. `LibraryWell.id` and `LibraryWell.well`), I'll consistently use "A01" style.
-- Are we sure we want RNAiClone instead of Clone prefix for tables?
+- Are we sure we want "RNAi" prefix for clone tables (as opposed to just Clone, CloneMapping, ...)?
-- Schema for Firoz's tables!
+- Time to decide on schema for Firoz's tables re: mapping!